-Ms. Sheahan served as the President of the Audiology Doctoral Student Association at Bloomsburg University where she coordinated service projects and community outreach promoting hearing health.
-She is currently a student member of the Pennsylvania Academy of Audiology and American Auditory Society.
-Interested in current research, Ms. Sheahan has attended multiple conferences and training sessions, including the Third Annual Audiology Conference held at Alfred I. duPont Hospital for Children, and Starkey University.
+Dr. Sheahan served as the President of the Audiology Doctoral Student Association at Bloomsburg University where she coordinated service projects and community outreach promoting hearing health.
+She is a member of the American Speech-Language and Hearing Association (ASHA) and the American Academy of Audiology (AAA).

-The ability to help patients hear so they can enjoy the many sounds of life is what drew Ms. Sheahan to the field of audiology.
-When not working clinically, Ms. Sheahan enjoys spending time on her family’s small farm in Delaware, reading a good book, and walking her rescue dog, Dudley.
+The ability to help patients hear so they can enjoy the many sounds of life is what drew Dr. Sheahan to the field of audiology.
+When not working clinically, she enjoys spending time on her family’s small farm in Delaware, reading a good book, and walking her rescue dog, Dudley.